Jeremy A. Greene, MD, PhD

 SOM 150.816: Biomedicine: History, Concepts, Practices

-Genes to Society: Workshop Leader in Pulmonary, GI, Reproductive Blocks
+Genes to Society: Lectures and Workshops in Health Disparities, Brain/Mind/Behavior, Pulmonary, Renal, GI/Liver, Musculoskeletal, and Reproductive Blocks